pangjin-tan/pangjin-tan.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Biography"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+I am a third year PhD student in Computer Science at the Singapore Management University.
 My research focuses on designing incentive mechanisms and developing computationally efficient techniques in collaborative logistics.
 Specifically, I apply cooperative game theory and propose solution approaches for solving optimization problems in designing marketplace for freight forwarders.
+My advisor is [Assoc.
+Prof. Cheng Shih-Fen](http://www.mysmu.edu/faculty/sfcheng/).

+I have been an Instructor with School of Computing and Information Systems at Singapore Management University since 2019.
+My previous industry experiences included stints at DHL Group and PSA International.

 <!--
 ---